Simsbury Farms Women’s Golf Association

 Arrive in time to pay, check in with the starter, and prepare yourself and your equipment so you are ready to play 10 minutes before your tee time.
 Wait for the starter to tell your group to go ahead to the tee.

 Pay your greens fees, cart fees and tournament fees at the counter inside the pro shop.

 Fees can be paid with credit/debit cards or cash.

 The senior discount applies if you are age 65 or over.

 There will be a sheet posted on the bulletin board showing handicaps for each member.

 Your handicap is now instantly updated each time you enter a score into the GHIN app or website and daily updates are available if you log into your account.

-For league purposes, a new handicap report will be run each Sunday and used for the week’s handicap indexes.
+For league purposes, a new handicap report will be run each Sunday and used for that week’s handicap indexes.

 If you do not have a handicap, you will get one after you have entered at least three 18 hole scores or six 9 hole scores.
-These scores can be for any course, not just Simsbury Farms.
+These scores can be from any course, not just Simsbury Farms.

 It is to your advantage to get a handicap as soon as possible because you will not be eligible to win any net prizes (your gross score minus your handicap) until you have a handicap.